jhnvz/retina_rails/README.md

 How it works
 ------------

-Automatically generates retina versions of your uploaded images (with CarrierWave or Paperclip).
-It detects with javascript if a visitor has a retina display.
-If so it displays the @2x version of the image.
+Retina Rails automatically generates retina versions of your uploaded images (with CarrierWave or Paperclip).
+It detects with javascript if a visitor has a retina display and if so it displays the @2x version.

-Note: It also works for image files that live in assets/images
+Note: It also works for images that live in assets/images

 Installation
 ------------